artnc/personal-website/src/blog/_posts/2012-07-09-calculator.md

 - Numeric variable names can be any English letter or &theta;.
 Who needs more than 27 anyway?
 Additionally, ten string variables are available.

 - All variables are globally scoped.
-Or rather, "universally" scoped - they're shared among all TI-BASIC programs on the calculator.
+Or rather, "universally" scoped---they're shared among all TI-BASIC programs on the calculator.

 - Closing quotes, parentheses, and brackets are optional.